Find the IP from a hostname

 - Domain Name System (DNS)

-google DNS server configured to provide DNS resolutions -
+8.8.8.8google DNS server configured to provide DNS resolutions

 Translation types